vacp2p/rfc/content/docs/rfcs/38/README.md

 and the local node becomes quiescent never initiating a new query, or it initiates a new query.

-## Questions
+## Further points

+### Node receives information when answering queries

 In the query step, the node is envisioned as packing information into the query to cut down on the communication overhead a query to each of this $k$ nodes containing the node's own current opinion on the proposal ("YES", "NO", or "UNDECIDED").
-The relation of the metadata is not currently analyzedto these opinions should be constrained.
+The relation of the metadata is not currently analyzed to these opinions should be constrained.

-## Optional Features

 ### Weighted Node values

-The view of network peers participants may optionally have a weighting assigned for each node consisting of a real number on the interval [0, 1].
+The view of network peers participants may optionally have a weighting assigned for each node consisting of a real number on the interval $[0, 1]$.
 This weight is used in each query round when selecting the $k$ peers so the probability of selecting nodes is proportional to their weight.